Skip to main content

 What increases value

-• •Rarity of the specific 'cavalier' motif compared to common landscape designs
+• •Rarity of the 'Two Cavalier' motif compared to common single-figure or floral types

 What lowers value